» Home » HOT » Analytical Methods & Results

 Bottom-moored traps

 A bottom-moored sediment trap experiment has been in place since June 1992 at a site near Station ALOHA.
 Schedule of deployments and retrievals is shown in Table 1 below.
-The ALOHA-XIII mooring was deployed in June 2007 and is scheduled to be recovered in June 2008.
-The present experiment consists of 2 Parflux MK7-21 sequencing sediment collectors locate at 2800 & 4000 m.
-A separate sampling cup is rotated into the collector position on an approximately 15-20 day cycle, depending on the deployment period.
-Samples from each cup are initially divided into four 60-ml volumes (also refered to as splits).
-Each split is further divided into the volumes required for the various analysis (Table 2).
+The ALOHA-XXV mooring was deployed in January 2023.
+The present experiment consists of 2 Parflux MK7-21 sequencing sediment collectors located at 2800 m & 4000 m.
+A separate sampling cup will be rotated into the collector position on an approximately 10-20 day cycle, depending on the deployment period.
+Samples from each cup will initially be divided into four 60-ml volumes (also refered to as splits).
+Each split will further be divided into the volumes required for the various analysis.

 Designation Location Depth Schedule